 - You’re in a position where you can justify it financially

 If you’re still on the fence about Duolingo Plus…

 If you’re still undecided then I’d highly recommend taking advantage of a Duolingo Plus free trial.
 Duolingo usually offer them on a 14-day basis, which I think is plenty of time to get a feel for the service and make an informed decision as to whether it’s worth subscribing.

-If the 14 days isn’t enough or they aren’t offering free trials, then it might be worth subscribing for a month at $12.99 to give yourself a bit more time to figure out if it’s the right membership for you.
+If the 14 days isn’t enough or they aren’t offering free trials, then it might be worth subscribing for a month to give yourself a bit more time to figure out if it’s the right membership for you.

 Have your say!

 So, after all that, what do you think of Duolingo Plus?

 Is it something you can see yourself subscribing to or are you happy with the free membership?

 Have you already subscribed to Duolingo Plus?
 What do you think of it?